-Changes to your delivery preference after Jan 18, 2023 won’t take effect until the following tax year (meaning, it’s too late to change your preference for 2022 tax documents, but the preference will be set for next year).
+Changes to your delivery preference after Jan 16, 2024 won’t take effect until the following tax year (meaning, it’d be too late to change your preference for 2023 tax documents, but the preference will be set for next year).

 Follow these steps to choose your preference:

-Your 1099 will be available to view and download in the Documents section of your account by mid January, and your employer will provide your paper copy by Jan 31, 2022 (unless you went paperless).
+Your 1099 will be available to view and download in the main Documents section of your account by mid-January, and your employer will provide your paper copy by Jan 31 (unless you went paperless).